ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/registering-services/constructors.md

 than the average developer who's simply looking to use it to drive their application.

 The framework itself takes advantage of this functionality throughout in order to override behaviours, or to extend a user-configured container with additional transient targets.
-The @Rezolver.Targets.DecoratorTarget wouldn't work with this functionality, for example.
+The @Rezolver.Targets.DecoratorTarget wouldn't work without this functionality, for example.

 Also, if you delve into the compiler pipeline, you will be using this functionality all the time.

-But providing full examples of how you'd leverage this functionality is outside the scope of this topic, but we'll add them to the guide as soon as we've got the rest of the guide complete.
+Providing full examples of how you'd leverage this functionality is outside the scope of this topic, but we'll add them to the guide as soon as we've got the rest of the guide complete.

 * * *